lukvdzn/typeracer-cheat/README.md

 # typeracer-cheat
-Simple Typeracer cheat python script with Selenium.
-No ill intent, just written for fun!
+No ill intent, just written to learn python basics.